Last night I dreamed I was a stagehand during a metatheatrical number called “Butts in Seats.”

 I saw Seton Hill’s production of The Drowsy Chaperone last night, which I loved.

-My subconscious must have been even more pleased with that joke than the rest of me was, because that night I dreamed I was a stagehand during a metatheatrical musical number called “Butts in Seats,” in which my job was to move a curtain leg out of the way of a set change.
+My subconscious must have been particularly impressed by that joke, because overnight I dreamed I was a stagehand during a metatheatrical musical number called “Butts in Seats,” in which my job was to move a curtain leg out of the way of a set change.

 The number just before “Butts in Seats” seems to have been from Annie, because John Noble (who played Daddy Warbucks when my daughter was Annie, and who will be reprising his same role next weekend) was onstage dressed in a tux, having a telephone conversation.
 The scene ended with John doing a long take and giving a “What am I gonna do?” gesture to the audience while “sad trombones” played.